 All applications are submitted online through CASPA.
 This will include:

 - All transcripts from any academic or professional coursework, including coursework that may be in-progress.
-All prerequisites must be completed and published to an official transcript by the application deadline of September 1 at the appropriate level, credit, grade, and time requirements.
+All prerequisite coursework must be completed and published to an official transcript by the application deadline of September 1.
 If your coursework does not meet the published standards, please plan on applying when the requirements are met in a future application cycle.
 In-progress coursework must be indicated on transcripts sent to CASPA.
 CASPA will not reevaluate transcripts once the prerequisite is completed.
 Consequently, applicants will need to send updated transcript(s) verifying the completion of previously in-progress prerequisite coursework (postmarked by September 1) to the UND Graduate School.

 - Three strong professional letters of reference which should support a broad variety of combined past experiences.
 Examples of recommended experiences may include educational (academic advisor and/or faculty member), clinical (physician, PA and/or clinical supervisor), and personal attributes.
 Applicant may not use relatives or their proposed preceptor as references.

-- Personal statement addressing the applicant’s aptitude, ability, dedication and commitment to meet the program’s mission to “prepare selected students to become competent physician assistants working collaboratively with physician supervision, emphasizing primary care in rural and/or underserved areas.”
+- Personal statement addressing the applicant’s aptitude, ability, dedication and commitment to meet the program’s mission to “prepare selected students to become competent physician assistants working collaboratively with physicians, emphasizing primary care in rural and/or underserved areas.”

 - Provide a copy of their current health care license/certification (Entry Point 1 Applicants Only).
 Additional health care certifications and licenses may also be added.

 - Documentation (i.e. letter from supervisor) verifying experience and total hours (Entry Point 2 Applicants Only).